 Dominic is a Member of the Royal Society of Chemistry, and recently started a new blog devoted to simplifying the complicated world of metallobiology for the everyday web-trawler.
 He’s passionate about Parkinson’s disease awareness, and is a volunteer for both Parkinson’s New South Wales and Parkinson’s Victoria, where he interacts with Parkinson’s patients to deconvolute the often daunting world of current Parkinson’s research for the people with the greatest interest.
 He also holds a visiting appointment in the Department of Preventative Medicine at the Icahn School of Medicine at Mount Sinai Hospital in New York, where he’ll be spending several months a year working on building a new, unique resource of Parkinson’s brain tissue, bringing back with a the wealth of experience from working with one of the largest Parkinson’s disease populations in the world.

-Kysenius, K, Paul, B, Hilton, JB, Liddell, JR, Hare, DJ & Crouch, PJ 2019, 'A versatile quantitative microdroplet elemental imaging method optimised for integration in biochemical workflows for low-volume samples.', Analytical and Bioanalytical Chemistry, vol. 411, no. 3, pp. 603-616.View/Download from: Publisher's site
+Kysenius, K, Paul, B, Hilton, JB, Liddell, JR, Hare, DJ & Crouch, PJ 2019, 'A versatile quantitative microdroplet elemental imaging method optimised for integration in biochemical workflows for low-volume samples.', Analytical and Bioanalytical Chemistry, vol. 411, no. 3, pp. 603-616.View/Download from: UTS OPUS or Publisher's site

 Laser ablation-inductively coupled plasma-mass spectrometry (LA-ICP-MS) analysis of μ-droplets is becoming an attractive alternative for detecting and quantifying elements in biological samples.
 With minimal sample preparation required and detection limits comparable to solution nebulisation ICP-MS, μ-droplets have substantial advantages over traditional elemental detection, particularly for low volumes, such as aliquots taken from samples required for multiple independent biochemical assays, or fluids and tissues where elements of interest exist at native concentrations not suited to the necessary dilution steps required for solution nebulisation ICP-MS. However, the characteristics of μ-droplet residue deposition are heavily dependent on the matrix, and potential effects on signal suppression or enhancement have not been fully characterised.
 We present a validated and flexible high-throughput method for quantification of elements in μ-droplets using LA-ICP-MS imaging and matrix-matched external calibrants.
 Imaging the entire μ-droplet area removes analytical uncertainty arising from the often-heterogenous distribution when compared to radial or bisecting line scans that capture only a small portion of the droplet residue.
 We examined the effects of common matrices found in a standard biochemistry workflow, including native protein and salt contents, as well as reagents used in typical preparation steps for concurrent biochemical assays, such as total protein quantification and enzyme activity assays.
 We found that matrix composition results in systemic, concentration-dependent signal enhancement and suppression for carbon, whereas high sodium content has a specific space-charge-like suppression effect on high masses.
 We confirmed the accuracy of our method using both a certified serum standard (Seronorm™ L1) and independent measurements of analysed samples by solution nebulisation ICP-MS, then tested the specificity and reproducibility by examining spinal cord ...